kripals/rideco-proj/docs/technical-rationale.md

 - `GroceryFormComponent` owns the form: date picker, item list, validation messaging, and the call to the backend.
 - `GroceryListComponent` now handles item-level actions (toggle purchased, quantity adjustments, deletions) and hosts an inline “add item” workflow, demonstrating how the UI exercises the richer backend API.

+**Shared models & typed forms**
+TypeScript interfaces live in `src/app/models`, and both the HTTP service and reactive forms consume them. `GroceryFormFactory` uses `NonNullableFormBuilder` so form state is strongly typed, making it harder to ship a UI/contract mismatch.

 **Centralized data access (`GroceryService`)**
 Angular’s `HttpClient` sits behind a small service that describes the payload types.
 That way every component uses the same API surface, and changing the backend URL happens in one place.